The American school prayer tradition is gone.

 Here is an example of school prayer that caused outrage for some people.Click CBS Baltimore

 The ACLU said the following about these school prayers: "Not only are they unconstitutional, but they are divisive."
 Spindrift wonders how a scientific approach to positive prayers for children could be divisive?
-The question of prayer is lifted out of religion and put as a scientific proposition.
+The question of prayer was lifted out of religion and put as a scientific proposition.

 For some public schools, what is called mindfulness meditation has curved around the Constitutional argument enough to allow the practice of mindfulness.
 Like prayer and religion, but not called prayer or religion, mindfulness meditation gets away with being practiced in some schools.
 How was mindfulness allowed?
 Mindfulness states that it's in the science category, not the religion category.